Upcoming Auditions

 Friday Night House Party Team Commitment

-• Attend 75% of biweekly rehearsal
+• Attend 75% of biweekly rehearsals

 • Perform twice a month